jsutixvdatascyj5/notes/README.md

 # 2024-01-02
 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clear, concise code that's easy to understand and maintain.
 Always keep in mind that you're not just writing code for computers to execute; you're writing it for fellow humans to read, review, and modify over time.
 As Alan Perlis said, 'Programs are meant to be read by humans and only incidentally for computers to execute.'
 Remember to modularize your code, embrace abstraction, and avoid unnecessary complexity whenever possible."

+# 2024-01-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on profiling and performance metrics, not speculative assumptions."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code, which in turn introduces bugs and makes future enhancements difficult.
+It's better to write clear and straightforward code initially, and optimize it later if and when data shows a genuine need for improved performance.